-Secondly, the unnerving fallacy that Plantinga exposes in naturalist thinking is that even if we grant the naturalist that natural selection was somehow epistemically justifiable and biologically possible in some non-astronomical scale, 459 that does not mean it was necessarily the case as argued in for example, New Atheism.
-It just does not follow that we can argue as Dawkins did in the Delusion that because God as a supremely complex being is thought of being "improbable" that evolution by natural selection is more probable (presumably because it demands less complication) and thus must be the case.
-460 Rather, a metaphysical presupposition will be implicit in answering that question; as Dawkins indicated himself, he was inverting the probability argument frequently made by believers for his own purposes, but we can observe that neither inflection of the argument has superior logical force, and the logical force of the argument in either form is particularly poor on critical examination.
+459 Dawkins once interviewed a senior Bishop who had no interest in contesting Dawkins basic claims about evolution as a fact, in paraphrase "none of us believe that creation story now [that silly Babylonian creation myth]."
+Dawkins' contempt for such intellectual capitulation I cannot help but find myself in agreement with, even though I have refused to pay my television license after the BBC aired that same 2012 series, owing to the lack of balance in it as a supremely complex being is thought of being "improbable" that evolution by natural selection is more probable (presumably because it demands less complication) and thus must be the case.461 Rather, a metaphysical presupposition will be implicit in answering that question; as Dawkins indicated himself, he was inverting the probability argument frequently made by believers for his own purposes, but we can observe that neither inflection of the argument has superior logical force, and the logical force of the argument in either form is particularly poor on critical examination.
 On a trivial level, Dawkins' conundrum is rather like having eight options before us, all with a low probability but being required to choose one.
 At the very least, our epistemic rights permit us to withhold commitment until we are convinced by substantiating evidence or a compelling logical argument.